Exploring Downtown Juneau

 Like many historic cities, downtown Juneau features some interesting churches like St. Nicholas Russian Orthodox Church built in 1894.
 Its gold onion dome is a reminder of the Russian presence in 19th-century Alaska.
 Inside, you can view a collection of 18th century Russian icons and relics.
 Across Gold Street on Fifth Street is the Cathedral of the Nativity of the Blessed Virgin Mary which was founded in 1885 for the growing mining community and still serves as home to Catholic diocese.

 Downtown Juneau is also home to some really great food.
 If you love fresh seafood, the halibut, salmon, and king crab are like nowhere else.
 Head to local favorites Hangar on the Wharf or Tracy’s King Crab Shack.
-For a fine-dining experience, try the Gold Room with Art Deco ambience and contemporary Northwest cuisine.
-For simpler fare, grab a famous “boiled then baked” bagel at the Silverbow Bakery or a homemade scone and espresso at the award-winning Heritage Coffee.
+For a fine-dining experience, try the Bubble Room at the Westmark Baranof with Art Deco ambience and contemporary Northwest cuisine.
+For simpler fare, grab a homemade scone and espresso at the award-winning Heritage Coffee.

 After your meal, enjoy a quality performance at the acclaimed Perseverance Theatre where classic, contemporary, and new works are performed during their season, which runs September through May.
 If you’re in Juneau during the summer months, don’t miss a performance of the Juneau Symphony.